orangese/easyai/README.md

 EasyAI is a Python package and can therefore be installed with Python's installation tool, `pip`.
 In order to install EasyAI, you must have Python >= 3.6.0.

+### Installation

-If you have a CUDA-capable GPU and CUDA software (if you don't know what that means, you don't have it), install EasyAI using this command `pip3 install git+https://github.com/orangese/easyai.git#egg=easyai[gpu]`.
+If you have a CUDA-capable GPU and CUDA software (if you don't know what that means, you don't have it), install EasyAI using this command: `pip3 install git+https://github.com/orangese/easyai.git#egg=easyai[gpu]`.

-Otherwise, use `pip3 install git+https://github.com/orangese/easyai.git#egg=easyai[cpu]`.
+Otherwise, use: `pip3 install git+https://github.com/orangese/easyai.git#egg=easyai[cpu]`.

+### Upgrade

+If you have a CUDA-capable GPU and CUDA software: upgrade EasyAI using this command:
+`pip3 install --upgrade git+https://github.com/orangese/easyai.git#egg=easyai[gpu]`.

+Otherwise, use:
+`pip3 install --upgrade git+https://github.com/orangese/easyai.git#egg=easyai[cpu]`.